mahtoid/DiscordChatExporterPy/README.md

 <details><summary>AttachmentToLocalFileHostHandler</summary>

-Assuming you have a file server running, which serves the content of the folder `/usr/share/assets/` under `https://example.com/assets/`, you can easily use the `LocalFileHostHandler` like this:
+Assuming you have a file server running, which serves the content of the folder `/usr/share/assets/` under `https://example.com/assets/`, you can easily use the `AttachmentToLocalFileHostHandler` like this:
 ```python
 import io
 import discord